Spartium: As an invasive species

 Spartium junceum has been widely introduced into other areas, and is regarded as a noxious invasive species in places with a Mediterranean climate such as California and Oregon, Hawaii, central Chile, southeastern Australia, the Western Cape in South Africa and the Canary Islands and Azores.
 It was first introduced to California as an ornamental plant.

 Toxicity

 Few cases have been described of intoxication by the S. junceum, including accidental ingestion of different parts of the plant by children.
 The alkaloids found in all parts of the plant have toxic effects.
 They initially provoke a transitory stimulation of nicotinic cholinergic receptors followed by a persistent inhibition caused by desensitization.
-The sparteine has an effect of the heart, reducing its sensitivity and conductivity.
+The sparteine has an effect on the heart, reducing its sensitivity and conductivity.

 Symptoms present depending on dose, method of exposure, and time elapsed since exposure; these include irritation of the oral and pharyngeal mucosa, hypersalivation, vomiting, stomach pain and diarrhea.
 In severe cases, neurological symptoms (such as midriasis, headaches, delirium and convulsions) may be present, as well as hypotension, bradycardia, and coma.